posit-dev/pydytuesday/README.md

-# PidyTuesday
+# PydyTuesday

-PidyTuesday is a Python library that ports the functionality of the TidyTuesday CRAN package to Python.
+PydyTuesday is a Python library that ports the functionality of the TidyTuesday CRAN package to Python.
 It provides a suite of command-line tools for accessing and downloading TidyTuesday datasets hosted on GitHub.

 ## Features